Molarbuffalo/whot/readme.md

 ### 4. emailspam

-This will spam a targeted email account with your email body and subject.
+This will spam a targeted email with a chosen message and subject provided by you in the subjust.

 Example format: